-In FY2020, the unprecedent Covid-19 pandemic had significantly impacted the global economy and disruption to businesses, employments and health and the Group's restaurant business was not spared with the enforcement of MCO in Malaysia.
-The Group would continue to monitor the consumer spending behaviour and focus on targeted strategies to drive sales.
+In FY2021, the unprecedent Covid-19 pandemichad significantly impacted the global economy and disruption to businesses, employments and health and the Group's restaurant business was not spared with the enforcement of MCO in Malaysia.
+Nevertheless, with the improvement in vaccination rates and decline in Covid-19 infection rate, the MCO was slowly relaxed in stages from 20 August 2021.
+Dine-in business was allowed in the restaurants.
+The Group would continue to monitor the consumer spending behavior and focus on targeted strategies to drive sales.
 At the same time, cost control measures such as manpower planning and overhead cost control would continue to be enforced.
 The hope is for the current roll-out of the Covid-19 vaccination to contain the rapid spread of the virus.
 Notwithstanding the above-mentioned, the Group will endeavor to complete the restructuring exercise as soon as possible and continue on its expansion plan.